Musquodoboit Harbour, Nova Scotia: Transportation history

 Much early travel was by water as roads were rough.
 Beginning in 1852, the stage coach travelled from Musquodoboit Harbour to Dartmouth at a cost of 5 shillings.
 The first automobile was owned by Dr. Kennedy in 1909.
 The Dartmouth Eastern Railway commenced in 1912 to carry lumber and lime from Middle Musquodoboit to Dartmouth.
-A station was completed in 1918 and today houses the Musquodoboit Harbour Railway Museum, which also serves as the local tourism office in summer.
+The train station was completed in 1918 and today houses the Musquodoboit Harbour Railway Museum, which also serves as the local tourism office in summer.
 The museum grounds contain a passenger car, snow plow from the Dominion Atlantic Railway and a caboose from the Canadian National Railway.
 The museum is on the Canadian Register of Historic Places.
+Today, the former railbed has been converted into a rail trail, which starts at the former railway station and parallels the river, running 15 km north-northwestwards to Gibraltar.
+Several hiking trails branch off the main trail into the granite uplands, named the Bayers Lake Loop, Admiral Lake Loop, North Granite Ridge, and South Granite Ridge trails.
+Motorized vehicles are not permitted to use the trail; they must use Highway 357, which runs generally parallel to the trail.

 Other services

 The Rural Telephone system came into use around 1909.

-The Fire Department

-It all began one evening in 1957 when Garth Young was sitting at the table playing crib with friends.
-His sister ran in and said she could see flames in a window upstairs as she was driving down the road.
-Garth and his father each grabbed a bucket of water and ran upstairs, but there was nothing they could do.
-There was no fire department in Musquodoboit Harbour.
-They called Lands and Forests (now called the Department of Natural Resources) who showed up later with a portable pump and some hose.
-But by now, the two-story house was in flames and the dozen family members who lived there could only watch helplessly as it burned to the ground.
-The loss motivated Garth Young and other people in the community to establish their own fire department.
-By 1960 Garth Young was clearing land for the new station.
-A year later the Musquodoboit Harbour Volunteer Fire Department was born and he became one of its original members.
-The Musquodoboit Harbour Volunteer Fire Department formed in 1961 with the fire hall opening on October 6, 1964.
-The first piece of equipment they had was a trailer with a pump on it.
-It had compartments on each side into which they were able to put extra equipment, such as hoses.
-The first truck they had was a 1957 milk truck that they bought in 1963 from a farmer.
-The Fire Department Ladies Auxiliary formed in February 1967.
+Not much is known about this company but the area was controlled by the Maritime Telegraph and Telephone Company by the late 1990s.